The 17 Best Castles in Germany

 Braunfels - Hesse

-Famous for the open-air concerts and operas that have been held there for several years, Schloss Braunfels, Braunfels Castle, is one of the most beautiful Gothic castles in Germany.
+Famous for the open-air concerts and operas that have been held there for several years, Schloss Braunfels, Braunfels Castle, is one of the Most Beautiful Gothic Castles in Germany.

-You will discover one of the most beautiful castles in Germany north of Frankfurt, 1 hour by car.
 Now a secondary residence, it was earlier on used as a main residence by the Counts of Solms, when their castle was destroyed.
 Braunfels Castle also experienced a major fire which destroyed almost the entire town of Braunfels in the 17th century.

 Opening hours: From 1 April till 31 October the castle is open daily from 10 am to 5pm.
 In winter the castle only opens on weekdays (10 am - 4pm).